mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/view_active_runs.md

 - The screen switches to show active playbook runs
 - Active runs are displayed in a list format
 - Each run shows relevant information (name, status, etc.)
+- If no active runs exist, an appropriate empty state message is shown

 **Step 2**